rust-lang/book/second-edition/nostarch/chapter16.md

 is `Rc<T>`: if we clone an `Rc<T>` value and try to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
-As we mentioned in the previous section, `Rc<T>` is implemented for use in single-threaded situations where you don't want to pay the performance penalty of having a threadsafe reference count.
+As we mentioned in the previous section, `Rc<T>` is implemented for use in single-threaded situations where you don’t want to pay the performance penalty of having a threadsafe reference count.

-Because `Rc<T>` is not marked `Send`, Rust's type system and trait bounds ensure that we can never forget and accidentally send an `Rc<T>` value across threads unsafely.
+Because `Rc<T>` is not marked `Send`, Rust’s type system and trait bounds ensure that we can never forget and accidentally send an `Rc<T>` value across threads unsafely.
 We tried to do this in Listing 16-14, and we got an error that said `the trait Send is not implemented for Rc<Mutex<i32>>`.
 When we